 Changing lives — isn’t that what philanthropy is ultimately about?
 Billionaire Robert F. Smith did just that in June during his commencement speech at Morehouse College.
 To the surprise of everyone in attendance, he announced he’d be paying off the student loans for every 2019 graduating senior at the private black men’s college in Atlanta, Georgia.
 “This is my class, 2019,” he said.
 “And my family is making a grant to eliminate their student loans.”

-A quiet philanthropist Smith, estimated to be worth an estimated $5 billion and the richest black man in the United States, is no stranger to philanthropy, being the first African-American to sign the Bill and Melinda Gates and Warren Buffet Giving Pledge.
+A quiet philanthropist, Smith is estimated to be worth around $5 billion and is the richest black man in the United States.
+He’s no stranger to philanthropy, being the first African-American to sign the Bill and Melinda Gates and Warren Buffett Giving Pledge.
 Created for the ultra-wealthy, the pledge is a promise to donate at least half one’s wealth to philanthropic causes.
 The gift to the students is worth an estimated $40 million, and the process, deemed complicated, is still in progress.
-The average student loan of a graduate of a four-year college averaged $29,000 in 2017, according to the Institute for College Access and Success.
+The average student loan debt of a graduate of a four-year college was $29,000 in 2017, according to the Institute for College Access and Success.
 Morehouse’s tuition per year is $25,368 — without books, housing, and incidental fees.
 That amounts to upwards of $40,000 a year for many.